top of page

 “A little nonsense now and then is relished by the wisest men.” – Willy Wonka

 Last Halloween, my beard became part of a bit.
 I dressed as Gene Frenkel, Will Ferrell’s iconic SNL cowbell character.
-To make it work, I dyed my beard from salt-and-pepper to nut brown.
+To make the look, I dyed my beard from salt-and-pepper to nut brown.

 It worked.
 And it was fun.

 As I leaned into the character, really exploring the space, baby, I started playing with the idea of “More Cowbell for Parkinson’s.”
-Parkinson’s showed up uninvited in our lives, so why not show up louder, funnier, and more human in response?
+Parkinson’s showed up uninvited in our lives, so why not hit back louder, funnier, and more human in response?

 Too often, Parkinson’s is presented only through decline and jargon-heavy neuroscience.
-While real, that version can make the whole subject feel distant and unapproachable.
+While real, that version can make the whole experience feel distant and unapproachable.

 Humor, on the other hand, opens doors.
 It lets people step into difficult conversations without being overwhelmed.
 Sometimes it takes someone willing to play the fool so others can feel a little lighter and find their way into understanding what life with Parkinson’s truly involves.